 Future Foams supplies a range of rigid foams used in various industries such as sign writing, building and construction.
 We supply polystyrene (EPS and XPS), PIR and rigid polyurethanes.
 These products can be converted to sheets, blocks or profiled shapes.

 EPS (expanded polystyrene) is a closed cell, resilient, lightweight rigid cellular plastics material produced in a range of densities between 13 kg/M3 and 35 kg/M3.
 We have a range of grades available.
 SL, M, H or VH grade.

-The main applications for products manufactured from EPS are thermal insulation systems (wall, roof and sub-floor), ceiling panels and other decorative surfaces, concrete voids and block outs, pipe insulation, protective packaging, floatation and buoyancy applications, and stage sets.
+The main applications for products manufactured from EPS are thermal insulation systems (wall, roof and sub-floor), ceiling panels and other decorative surfaces, concrete voids and block outs, pipe insulation, protective packaging, flotation and buoyancy applications, and stage sets.

 Closed Cell Foams

-Closed Cell Foams are a closed cell, chemically cross linked (and non cross linked) foam made from polyethylene or ethyl vinyl acetate copolymers.
+Closed Cell Foams are a closed cell, chemically cross linked (and non cross linked) foam made from polyethylene or ethyl vinyl acetate co-polymers.
 They are made using an extruded or block form method.
 They are made in a range of densities and molecular weights.

 Polyethylene and EVA foams are buoyant, waterproof, lightweight, shock absorbing and have excellent thermal insulation properties.
 They are used in a wide range of applications including expansion joints, packaging, impact absorption, thermal insulation and backing rod.
 They are resistant to most common chemicals and have good compression characteristics